hariharan005/toastbar/README.md

-# toastbar
+# Toastbar

-toastbar is a plugin for displaying toast notifications.
+Toastbar is a plugin for displaying toast notifications.
 It provides a simple way to show info, success, warning, and error messages in your Web applications.

 ## Features